 I was raised in a traditional New Mexican household with a large extended family.
-My upbringing provided me a dynamic environment with life lessons ranging from helping out on the family ranch in northern NM to actively contributing to the community through dance and other arts in Albuquerque’s South Valley and surrounding areas.
-My parent’s always put an emphasis on education as the key for my future independence and did everything they could to make sure I could succeed at whatever I wanted to become.
-As an undergraduate at the University of New Mexico, I studied Biology and Chemistry with the support of lottery scholarships and government grants, but still worked full-time as the manager of a coffee shop to support textbook fees and living expenses.
+My upbringing provided me a dynamic environment with life lessons ranging from helping out on the family ranch in northern NM to actively contributing to the community through dance and other arts in Albuquerque.

+I was a scientist from an early age, winning science fair competitions in elementary and middle school with projects such as “What’s the difference between music and noise?” and being a team lead for MarsProject where I designed and built a habitat for human life on Mars.
+As an undergraduate at the University of New Mexico, I studied Biology and Chemistry with the support of lottery scholarships and government grants, but still worked full-time as the manager of a coffee shop to support myself.
 Two professors in my last year of undergraduate studies encouraged me to pursue a career in science after seeing how their semester project assignments sparked a curiosity and drive for wanting to better understand life.
 After graduation, I was accepted to the UNM Biology Department’s National Institute of Health (NIH) Post-baccalaureate Research Education Program (PREP) and began my training as an interdisciplinary scientist during a year-long internship.

 The first time I travelled internationally was in my first year of graduate school for a CYTO conference to Leipzig, Germany.
 My eyes were opened to the world through science and I was inspired.
 Although the minority-serving institution that is UNM allowed me to mature into an independent researcher with the support of my family, friends, and greater hispanic community close by- I dreamed of becoming an international researcher.